LiuLab-CSRC/SPIND/docs/README.md

 # SPIND Manual

-SPIND can work in two modes: CrystalFEL-plugin or stand-alone mode, to extract peaks, index pattern and merge intensity.
+SPIND can work in two modes: CrystFEL-plugin or stand-alone mode, to extract peaks, index pattern and merge intensity.

 ## CrystFEL-plugin mode